Houston donut shop owner, who was forced to shut down shop amid pandemic, now battling stage 4 cancer

 First, the pandemic scared away customers from Dina's Donuts on Maxey Road, the business they've owned for more than a decade.

-"When COVID-19 hit, it just went downhill," Ly's daughter, Bibi Rodriguez, said.
+"When COVID-19 hit, it just went downhill," Ly's daughter, Bebe Rodriguez, said.

 A diagnosis of stage four colon cancer took its toll, which made work even more difficult for Ly.